Ashley Miles: Collegiate career

 Following her elite career, Miles accepted a gymnastics scholarship to the University of Alabama.

 During her college career, Miles captured the NCAA national vault titles in 2003, 2004 and 2005, and she won the national floor exercise title in 2004.

 Miles was named the National Collegiate Gymnast of the Year for 2006, and she also was a recipient of the Honda Sports Award for top NCAA athletes.

 Career Perfect 10.0

+Coaching career

+On April 26, 2023, Miles was named the head coach of the Iowa State University Women's Gymnastics program.
+She is the eighth head coach in the program's history.